RimaChakaroun/STAMPS2018/README.md

 # STAMPS2018

-This is the git repository for the STAMPS 2018 course
+this is the git repository for the STAMPS 2018 course